This page includes the complete solutions to remove shortcut virus from USB, pen drive, external hard drive, and PC without losing data.

 Some of you may have noticed that using cmd shortcut virus remover, somehow, can result in minor data loss.
 In case of further problems, we recommend you check your device if any files are missing after the shortcut virus removal process.

 If some essential files are missing, don't worry.
 EaseUS Data Recovery Wizard can scan your device and locate deleted files.
-This reliable data recovery software can recover lost files due to Recycle Bin emptying, virus/malware attack, accidental deletion, hard drive formatting/corrupting, partition loss, and more.
+This reliable data recovery software can recover deleted files from Recycle Bin or recover data from virus/malware attacks, accidental deletion, hard drive formatting/corrupting, partition loss, and more.

 Check our video tutorial to recover data: